Cross Lanes School, 1742-1964

 Below is the photograph of a presentation to Mrs. Mary J. Foster leaving the school, on its closure, courtesy of DCM, Hawes, 1964.
 Mrs. Marie Teasdale transferred to West Burton and was one of my teachers there.
 The majority of the local children transferred to the newly built school at Bainbridge, because my Great Aunt Margaret lived at West Burton, I commenced school there, as there was 'family' close by should an emergency occur!

-L-R Rev. John Benson, Mrs Mary J. Foster, Headteacher, John Hedley (Trustee), Alice Hammond, cook,
+L-R Rev. John Benson, Mrs Mary J. Foster, Headteacher, Herbert Robinson, Alice Hammond, cook,

-Ada Lancaster (Trustee), Isobel Pounder, cook, and teacher Mrs. Marie Teasdale, assistant teacher.
+Ada Lancaster (Trustee), Isobel Pounder, cook, and assistant teacher Mrs. Marie Teasdale.

-Finally, a newspaper clipping of the school's closure in 1964, after serving the community for 222 years, courtesy of DCM, Hawes.
+Finally, a newspaper clipping of the school's closure in 1964, the final fifteen pupils of Cross Lanes School, Newbiggin, after serving the community for 222 years, courtesy of DCM, Hawes.

 Back Row: -